tideline3d/gcode2png/README.md

 - no longer compatible with forked projects
-- some gcode files are rendered weird, see `test_nano.gcode`, for example I have some custom gcode to trigger photos for timelapse, and thus some renders contain those lines that go to the back of the plate and then to the right (this is especially visible in skullbowl and crystal examples below)
+- some gcode files are rendered weird, see `test_nano.gcode`, for example I have some custom gcode to trigger photos for timelapse, and thus some renders contain those lines that go to the back of the plate and then to the right - this is especially visible in `skullbowl`, `crystal` and `test_nano` examples
 - no support for bgcode
 - no support for absolute moves in gcode